dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 How do I store my CLI token in a password vault or encrypted file?
 ------------------------------------------------------------------

-If for regulatory reasons, you want to kick your security up a notch and store your dockstore token in a password vault or similar, we have the option of retrieving your Dockstore token using a user-defined command.
+If for regulatory reasons, you want to kick your security up a notch and store your Dockstore token in a password vault or similar, we have the option of retrieving your Dockstore token using a user-defined command.
 For example, the following will retrieve the token from a specific text file.
 Consider combining this with encryption, a centralized cloud secrets manager, etc.